MasoudMirzaei0/Pacman_Colorama/README.md

 * Source code is in "pacman.py" file.

-* I also used "py2exe" Module for building a ".exe version" of the game which is stored in "dist" folder.
+&nbsp;&nbsp;&nbsp;&nbsp;I also used "py2exe" Module for building a ".exe version" of the game which is stored in "dist" folder.

-* Saving option uses python pickle files.
+&nbsp;&nbsp;&nbsp;&nbsp;Saving option uses python pickle files.

-* You can create your own map file.
+You can create your own map file.

-  + Map format description:
+* Map format description:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; First line: Indicates Size of Console Window.
 (Width Height)